ArweaveTeam/docs.arweave.org-developers/tools/arweave-deploy/README.md

 arweave deploy path-to/index.html --package
 ```

-For you can use the package command to process the file without deploying it, this is useful for testing or debugging.
+You can use the package command to process the file without deploying it, which is useful for testing or debugging.

 ```text
 arweave package path-to/index.html output/packaged.html